horozal/service-oriented-java-spring-boot-mysql/README.md

-# space-based-java-spring-boot-mysql
+# service-oriented-java-spring-boot-mysql
-Template for a space-based architecture in Java Spring Boot
+Template for a service-oriented architecture in Java Spring Boot